 So, if someone used to bully or abuse you in the past or even if you still experience abuse, it is not because you are bad or worthless or whatever the abuser may tell you.
 People bully and abuse others because they have major psychological problems.
 Maybe they were or are going through hard times (and extremely hard times!) and they are too weak to handle the stress in a healthy way (or they don’t know what is healthy because they come from an unhealthy background), so the only thing they can do to ease their pain from their psychological state is to throw their negative emotions at someone else, make someone else suffer just as much as they do.

 Abusers most likely were abused too, so they want to avenge people.
 It doesn’t really matter to them whether to avenge exactly those people who abused them (sometimes it’s impossible to do) or random people, so they find ANY other victim.
 I won’t lie telling you that it’s pure coincidence they chose you as their victim.
-Even if it was a coincidence, if they continue to abuse you every day, it means that you let them do that.
+Even if it was a coincidence, if they continue to bully and abuse you every day, it means that you let them do that.
 It means that you lack confidence to defend yourself.
-The purpose of this article is to explain how and why abuse happens and what you can do to stop being a victim and move on in life.
+The purpose of this article is to explain how and why bullying and abuse happens and what you can do to stop being a victim and move on in life.

-How to stop being a victim
+How to stop being a victim and overcome bullying and abuse

 Stop believing the abuser